Rethinking Back Pain Relief: What Professor Peter O’Sullivan Wants Everyone With Back Pain to Know

 This podcast is for educational purposes only.
 The views expressed do not constitute medical advice and are general in nature.
 You should obtain specific advice from a qualified health professional before acting on any information within this podcast.

 This personal turning point sparked decades of research now shaping modern understanding of back pain relief.
 One of the clearest findings?
 Pain usually does not equal damage.
-O’Sullivan explains that 95% of people don’t fit into the category of structural back pathology
+Peter explains that 95% of people don’t fit into the category of structural back pathology that can be identified.

 Instead, pain is more strongly influenced by sensitivity in the body - shaped by movement habits, beliefs, sleep, stress, and broader lifestyle factors.

-These insights form the foundation of Cognitive Functional Therapy (CFT), a person-centred approach tested in the landmark RESTORE trial.
+These insights form the foundation of Cognitive Functional Therapy (CFT), a person-centred approach tested in the landmark RESTORE trial (Kent et al., 2023).
 Peter summarises the three pillars of CFT as:

 The Lifestyle Factors of CFT: A Missing Piece of Pain Relief